Updated consensus statement on timing of elective surgery following emergence of Omicron variant of SARS-CoV-2

 18 Mar 2021

 The Royal College of Surgeons of England has released an updated joint statement with the Association of Anaesthetists, Centre for Perioperative Care, Federation of Surgical Specialty Associations, Royal College of Anaesthetists on surgery for patients who have previously been infected with COVID-19.
-This replaces the previous join statement issued in March 2021.
+This replaces the previous joint statements issued in February 2022 and March 2021.